radhikasethi2011/awesome-business-ideas/README.md

 * Smart Excercise App
 * Live hair tutorials
 * Gamify your course work, leader board of point with rest of your classmates
+* reminder app for video meetings and webinars

 ---
  FAQ